daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 ### 4. Write Tests
 - Create unit tests for the court discovery functionality
-- Mock the ClubExpress responses
+- Mock the ClubExpress responses for testing
 - Test different scenarios (no courts, multiple courts, filtering)
+- Create an integration test that uses the authentication module

 ### 5. Document the API
 - Add JSDoc comments to all methods